Academics

 • Girls State

-Girls State is a leadership and citizenship training program the American Legion Auxiliary offers.
-This year, three of our students have been selected to represent St. Cecilia Academy at Volunteer Girls State this summer.
+Girls State is a leadership and citizenship training program offered by the American Legion Auxiliary.
+This year, two of our students have been selected to represent St. Cecilia Academy at Volunteer Girls State this summer.

 • Hugh O’Brian Youth Leadership Award

-Hugh O’Brian Youth Leadership Award is awarded to a sophomore to attend the Hugh O’Brian Youth Leadership seminar, which is a youth leadership organization that identifies the leadership abilities of high schoolers and helps them apply those skills to their communities and the world.
+Hugh O’Brian Youth Leadership Award is awarded to sophomores to attend the Hugh O’Brian Youth Leadership seminar, which is a youth leadership organization that identifies the leadership abilities of high schoolers and helps them apply those skills to their communities and the world.

 • Patriots of the American Revolution Essay Contest Winner